AgoraIO-Community/agora-mediapipe-readyplayerme/docs/GUIDE.md

 video.srcObject = new MediaStream([localMedia.video.track.getMediaStreamTrack()])
 ```
 ## MediaPipe Setup
-Before we can detect faces and facial gestures, we need to download the latest WASM files for MediaPipe's computer vision and configure a `FaceLandmarker` task.
-In the face landmarks configuration, we'll set the `faceLandmarker` to output weights for blend shapes (shape keys) and facial transformations.
-These two settings are important because we'll need access to that data when we run the prediction loop.
+Before we start recognizing faces and their gestures, we first need to download the latest WebAssembly (WASM) files for MediaPipe's computer vision technologies.
+These files are essential for setting up the `FaceLandmarker` task, a computer vision algorithm that identifies specific "points of interest" on a user's face within the video stream.
+This precision enables the AI to track facial features effectively.

+In computer vision, executing a task involves sending a request to an AI, which then returns a level of confidence, often called a prediction.
+We'll continuously run this task for each video frame in a loop, which we've named the `predictionLoop`.

+In the face landmarks configuration, we'll set the `FaceLandmarker` to generate two crucial types of data: `outputFacialTransformationMatrixes` and `outputFaceBlendshapes: true`.
+The former provides estimates of the face's position, rotation, and scale, essential for tracking head movements.
+The latter might not be immediately apparent—it involves a 3D modeling technique known as blend shapes or shape keys.
+These allow a 3D mesh to smoothly transition between predefined shapes—like a mouth moving from "closed" (represented by 0) to "open" (represented by 1).
+This method is efficient because it saves 3D artists from having to model every potential facial movement; instead, the rendering engine interpolates these states.

+These settings are crucial because we use the transformation matrix to monitor head rotations and positions, while the blend shape predictions provide a range from 0 to 1 for ARKit standard blend shapes, covering 52 different facial movements.

 ```javascript
 // initialize MediaPipe vision task